huggingface/distil-whisper/README.md

 1. Clone or download this repository
 2. install the requirements with pip:

 		pip install requirements.txt
- NB: If this fails, try `pip3 install requirements.txt` instead
+ NB: If this fails, try `pip3 install requirements.txt` instead.
 3. from the root directory, run:

         cd stream_whisper